 Filling in the Gap

 While clean energy jobs will not replace all lost coal jobs, they do create new opportunities for economic transition and for communities to expand their tax base.
 In 2018, there were 3.26 million clean energy jobs in the U.S., outnumbering fossil fuel jobs by nearly 3 to 1.
 Mean hourly wages for clean energy workers exceed national averages by 8% to 19%, paying workers at least $2 per hour more than the national average of $23.86 per hour.
-The average median wage for mid-wage workers in the coal industry is $26.25 per hour, comparable to what workers in clean energy production are paid on average ($28.41 per hour).
+The average median wage for mid-wage workers in the coal industry is $26.25 per hour (or about $52,000 per year), comparable to wages for clean energy production workers ($28.41 per hour or just under $57,000 annually).
 Even though clean energy occupations have higher than average wages, they tend to have lower educational requirements, with roughly 50% of workers attaining no more than a high school diploma, but earning more than peers in other industries.

 Existing grid infrastructure at closed coal-plants makes them great sites for renewable energy facilities.
 After the Mount Tom Station coal-fired power plant in Holyoke, Massachusetts shuttered its doors in 2014, the site was converted into a solar farm with 17,000 solar panels, the largest in the state.
 The former coal plant site also houses the Mount Tom Energy Storage System, storing a three-megawatt battery storage system that draws from the solar farm.
 Young employees were offered retraining, while older employees were given the opportunity to access their retirement savings and pensions early.
 The solar facility aided the city in recouping some of the lost tax revenue from the coal plant.
 Now, the city is hoping to develop the rest of the industrial site for other businesses.
 Coal mines and power plants from Washington to Virginia are being converted into solar facilities, bolstering the local economy.